Presenting Sponsor - Richard Brooke Foundation

 An inquiry-based approach to teaching and learning in the arts with partnership opportunities for local schools.
 This dynamic program places the arts at the center of inquiry-driven learning experiences that include attendance at performances and exhibits.
-Teachers and students who partner with the Institute are encouraged to be curious, ask questions and rigorously explore works of art to awaken imaginative learning.
+Teachers and students who partner with McCallum Theatre Education are encouraged to be curious, ask questions and rigorously explore works of art to awaken imaginative learning.

 Intensive professional development courses for educators, residencies in the classroom by McCallum Teaching Artists and encounters with live performing works of art and exhibits, allow students in Kindergarten through 12th grade unique opportunities to be actively engaged in dance, theatre, music and the visual arts.